 Small group trip

 Join members of a wildlife charity, exploring bear habitat Northern Pindos where hundreds of bears roam & gain an insight into bear research.
 Visit Prespa Lake, with hundreds of bird species, like the Dalmatian pelican & rare plants!
 From €800 (8 days) ex flights.
-Departure dates: 29 Sept 2017 & 9 June 2018
+Departure date: 9 June 2018

 Track wild bears in a rarely visited mountainous corner of Greece: Northern Pindos.
 Back to nature with the friendly guides of wildlife charity CALLISTO to hear about research methods, walk in the wilderness and witness traces of wild bears.
 From €599 (5 days) ex flights.